-7. Expression 'Common Effluent Treatment Plants" in para 7 may infact refer to the STPs, as the context shows.

-8. On this subject, inspite of deadline of 31.3.2018 fixed by Hon'ble Supreme Court for preventing discharge of pollutants and rigorous monitoring by this Tribunal for the last five years, ground situation remains unsatisfactory.
+- 7. Expression "Common Effluent Treatment Plants" in para 7 may infact refer to the STPs, as the context shows. - 8.
+On this subject, inspite of deadline of 31.3.2018 fixed by Hon'ble Supreme Court for finalizing funding arrangements and February 2020 for all arrangements for preventing discharge of pollutants and rigorous monitoring by this Tribunal for the last five years, ground situation remains unsatisfactory.